They Come to Us Without a Word

 Explore all artists who have exhibited at the List in our Artist Index.

-Jonas developed the videos in New York in winter 2015, during a series of workshops with children ranging in age from five to 16 performing against video backdrops of landscapes shot by Jonas mostly in Nova Scotia, Canada, and Brooklyn, New York.
-Sources also include several early videos by Jonas.
-They Come to Us without a Word is animated by a soundtrack designed by Jonas, using excerpts of music by Jason Moran and songs by the Norwegian Sami singer Ánde Somby.
-The customized lighting is conceived by designer Jan Kroeze.
+Jonas developed the video works in her installation in New York in the winter of 2015, during a series of workshops she facilitated with children, ranging in age from five to sixteen, performing against video backdrops of landscapes shot by Jonas, mostly in Nova Scotia and New York.
+The work They Come to Us Without a Word (2015; which lends the exhibition its title) is animated by a soundtrack designed by the artist, using excerpts of music by Jason Moran and songs by the Norwegian Sami singer Ánde Somby.

-Joan Jonas is a New York native and she continues to live and work in New York City.
-She received a B.A. in Art History from Mount Holyoke College in 1958, studied sculpture at the School of the Museum of Fine Arts, Boston, and received an M.F.A. in Sculpture from Columbia University in 1965.
-Jonas has taught at MIT since 1998, and is currently Professor Emerita in the MIT Program in Art, Culture, and Technology within the School of Architecture and Planning.
+Joan Jonas is a New York native and continues to live and work in New York City.
+She received a BA in Art History from Mount Holyoke College in 1958, studied sculpture at the School of the Museum of Fine Arts, Boston, and received an MFA in Sculpture from Columbia University in 1965.
+Jonas has taught at MIT since 1998 and is currently Professor Emerita in the MIT Program in Art, Culture, and Technology within the School of Architecture and Planning.